 While meeting virtually, participants have the opportunity to show their rooms and homes to the others in the group.
 This allows everyone to show off their personalities.
 At the beginning of the virtual meeting, invite one or two people to give a virtual tour of a room of their choice.
 It could just be a tour of the room they're sitting in, or they could choose to give everyone a tour of their outdoor garden.
 Allowing participants to give a tour of a room helps them to feel more at ease with the other people on the virtual chat.

 One easy way to make sure that all participants are included and feel recognized in a virtual meeting is by taking personality quizzes together.
 There are hundreds of personality quizzes online that everyone can take at the same time.
 After everyone takes the quiz, share the results and talk about the different personality types.
-This activity encourages people to share their personalities with those who are present.
+This activity encourages people to share their personalities with those who are present create a natural place to ask icebreaker questions of a sort.

 These games help virtual meetings stay personalized, even if you're unable to meet beyond the computer screen.
 Using icebreakers to get to know each other helps to foster relationships between the members of the group.
 If you’re able to start every meeting with a new activity, attendees will feel more comfortable with the other members of the group and will be more likely to participate in other aspects of the meeting.